HTTP 504 Gateway Timeout Error: What It Is & How To Fix It

 Refresh the web page

-You should always try the easiest remedy first, and there are a lot of cases where a simple refresh can resolve temporary glitches causing the timeout error.
-Pressing Ctrl + F5 (Cmd + Shift + R on Mac) forces a hard refresh, bypassing cached content—and this is the type of refresh you’ll want to perform.
+You should always try the easiest remedy first.
+Many 504 errors are temporary network glitches that clear on their own.
+Pressing Ctrl + F5 (Cmd + Shift + R on Mac) forces a hard refresh, bypassing cached content.

 Restart network devices